Islamic index products struggle in Gulf investment culture

 Also, analysts still see a preference for familiar real estate and private equity investments among Gulf investors - perhaps because with economies growing strongly and some real estate markets such as Saudi Arabia's still strong, local investors are thinking in terms of big pay-offs.

-In the West, slow growth and weak asset markets have prompted investors to focus more on minimizing their investment costs - one of the major attractions of ETFs.
+In the West, slow growth and weak asset markets have prompted investors to focus more on minimising their investment costs - one of the major attractions of ETFs.

 For ETFs to be fully cost-effective, however, they need to reach an optimal size, and Islamic ETFs may not yet have arrived at this threshold.